WordPress/gutenberg/packages/edit-navigation/README.md

 -   `core/social`.
 -   `core/search`.

-These are persisted as a `nav_menu_item` post with a type of `block` and when rendered on the frontend these are parsed and rendered as _blocks_.

 #### Technical Implementation details

 By default, `core/navigation-link` items are serialized and persisted as `nav_menu_item` posts.
 No serialized block HTML is stored for these standard link blocks.